Not sure if AmeriCare is right for you?

 Potential Mitigations

-- Speaking with former Area Representatives listed in Item 20 is essential to understand why they left the system.
+- You should contact the former Area Representatives listed in Exhibit A to understand why they left the system.

 Rapid System Growth